THE FINAL REPORT

 SILENCE IN THE BOARD ROOM

 Here's what I found – Nothing!
 Nothing about the Board being sued.
 Nothing about section 8555(g) being declared unconstitutional.
-Nothing about the Board defendants being served with a permanent injnction.
+Nothing about the Board defendants being served with a permanent injunction.
 Wait a minute!
-There was one meeting when the Board discussed a motion to amend section 8555(g) in a way to create an economic monopoly making it illegal for unlicensed WCO to control any animal in a structure.
-The Board passed that motion unanimously and sent it to the legislature for adoption, however, when the Senate's Business and Professions Committee discovered the proposed amendment violated the permanent injunction the defendants' amendment was deleted and returned without a public hearing.
-The Board has stated its intention to try again next year.
-We will try to be ready then too.
+There was one meeting when the Board discussed a motion to amend section 8555(g) in a way to create an economic monopoly making it illegal for an unlicensed WCO to control any animal in a structure.
+The Board passed that motion unanimously and sent it to the legislature for adoption, however, when the Senate's Business and Professions Committee Chairman discovered the proposed amendment violated the permanent injunction the defendants' amendment was deleted and returned without a public hearing.
+The Board has stated its intention to nullify the injunction by amending section 8555 as soon as possible.
+The Association will monitor the Board's activities and respond appropriately if it appears the injunction may again be challenged.

 FAILURE TO TRAIN